 It is also a content curator platform, but in contrast to Keeping Current Matters, it is focused on local housing markets.

-It is similar to Homebot because it also uses market data analysis to generate different reports it offers and pages that can capture leads.
+It is similar to Homebot because it uses market data analysis to generate different reports, offers, and pages that capture leads.

 It produces the following content:

 - Agent insights